Andy-UTAS/SSP/docs/4-crystal/4-1-realspace.md

 This procedure will produce the Wigner-Seitz cell, and panel `E` in the graphene example shows the Wigner-Seitz cell for graphene.
 We note that the Wigner-Seitz cell only contains a single lattice point in the middle, but it does however contain other atoms, which must be specified in the basis.

 ???
-Question "How many carbon atoms are inside the Wigner-Seitz cell of graphene?"
+Question "4.1.5 How many carbon atoms are inside the Wigner-Seitz cell of graphene?"

     There are two methods to calculate this.
 We either translate the lattice and thus the Wigner-Seitz cell a bit and observe that there are two carbon atoms inside the cell.
     Another way to calculate the number of atoms inside the cell is by realizing that there is an atom at the lattice point itself and there is 1/3'rd of an atom at three corners of the cell.